webDva/jekyll-now/_posts/2018-3-2-how-to-force-express-https-tutorial.md

 I believe that I was quite descriptive and sufficient in showing you the process of how to force a Express.js app to use HTTPS.
 If there are any discrepancies between the information provided here in this tutorial and what's actually needed in your own endeavors, then I hope that at least there's enough information here to help you get started in the right direction of resolving your own issues.

-## On a side note...

-I, webdva, am an independent maker.
-Thus, I will shamelessly plug in my [www.bakayoutube.com](http://www.bakayoutube.com) web app into this tutorial.

-It's relevant, because that web app uses the same ideas conveyed in this tutorial to perform HTTPS and host redirection.
-If you visit the link, which is exposed as www.bakayoutube.com, with no HTTPS in the URL, you'll notice that your browser performs a redirection from HTTP to HTTPS as you visit the site.

 ---

 ### Footnotes